ExCL-Docs/excl-user-docs/system-overview/README.md

   - `oswald`
   - `oswald[00, 02-03]`

-### Gitlab Runner Speciliazed Nodes
+### Gitlab Runner Specialized Nodes

 - `slurm-gitlab-runner` — Gitlab Runner for launching slurm jobs.
 - `docker` — for docker runner jobs.
 - `devdoc` — for internal development documentation building and hosting.

 Note: any node can be used as a CI runner on request.
 See [GitLab Runner Quickstart](../quick-start-guides/gitlab-ci.md) and [GitHub Runner Quickstart](../quick-start-guides/github-ci.md).
-The above systems have a dedicated or specilized use with CI.
+The above systems have a dedicated or specialized use with CI.

 ### Docker